streamsend-io/docsify/overview.md

 ### Low Latency

 An Uploader, like any Kafka producer, can send file chunks serially or in parallel, using features such as topic partitions and in-flight connections.
-This edition is serial, but a parallelized edition will be available soon.

 ### Compression